-In summary, protection is generally excellent against the strains from which the vaccine is made.

-It is possible to still catch the flu after a flu jab.
+Protection is generally excellent against the strains from which the vaccine is made, but it is possible to still catch the flu after a flu jab.

-No vaccine offers complete protection but the good news is the illness will almost certainly be milder than if you had not been vaccinated and recovery should be quicker.
-We’d strongly recommend getting the flu vaccine to protect against flu.
+No vaccine offers complete protection, but the good news is that any illness will almost certainly be milder than if you had not been vaccinated, and recovery should be faster.
+We strongly recommend getting the flu vaccine to protect against flu.